Ermatinger Clergue National Historic Site: Site

 There are three buildings on the site: the Ermatinger Old Stone House, the Clergue Blockhouse, and the Heritage Discovery Centre.
-The Ermatinger and Clergue houses are thought to the be oldest buildings northwest of Toronto.
-The Heritage Discovery Centre's construction was completed in 2014, this space was designed to provide additional interpretive and programming space for the historic site.
+The Ermatinger and Clergue houses are thought to be the oldest buildings northwest of Toronto.
+The Heritage Discovery Centre's construction was completed in 2014; this space was designed to provide additional interpretive and programming space for the historic site.

 The site is managed by the city of Sault Ste.
 Marie, Ontario.

 Ermatinger Old Stone House

-The Ermatinger Old Stone House is the original building on the site, was constructed between 1814 and 1823, and is considered one of the oldest surviving houses in Northern Ontario.
-It was built by former North West Company fur trader Charles Oakes Ermatinger, who lived in the home with his wife and children.
+The Ermatinger Old Stone House is the original building on the site, and was constructed between 1814 and 1823.
+It is considered one of the oldest surviving houses in Northern Ontario.

+It was built by Charles Oakes Ermatinger, a former North West Company fur trader who lived in the home with his wife and children.
 He resided there until 1828, when he cut his ties in Sault Ste.
 Marie after the death of his brother Frederick William.
 It was designated as a national historic site in 1957.

 The house is constructed from local stone and timber, and faces the St. Mary's River.
-It was considered big for its time, and was an imposing landmark at the time of its construction.
-After the Ermatinger family left, the house was used by its succeeding occupants as a mission, hotel, tavern, courthouse, post office, dance hall, tea room and apartment building.
+It was considered big for its time, and was an imposing landmark when it was constructed.
+After the Ermatinger family left, the stone house was used by succeeding occupants as a mission, hotel, tavern, courthouse, post office, dance hall, tea room and apartment building.
 The house was bought by the City of Sault Ste.
 Marie in 1965 and was restored before opening to the public as a house museum.